Learn To Fly Fish With Tips From A Pro River Guide

 I rarely teach new clients more than two methods at a time otherwise they just get confused and frustrated.

-If clients what to learn to fly fish for bass or pike, then I teach them how to streamer fish because that’s the most effective method.
+If clients what to learn to fly fish for bass or pike, then I teach them how to streamer fish with modified casts because that’s the most effective method for thos species.

 Once you know what species you want to target and what the best fly fishing method to catch those fish is, then you can buy the appropriate fly fishing gear.

 3. What Gear Do I Need To Start Fly Fishing?

 If you are going to learn fly fishing you will need the appropriate fly gear for the type of fish and the type of fishing that you want to do.
 Click the link and I’ll show you everything you need.

 I don’t know how many times a client has shown up at the river with a rod that is way too heavy or way too light for the fish they wanted to target.

 Or maybe they have a net that is too small or too big for the type of fish they want to catch, or they bought a whole bunch of nice flies that were unsuitable for the fish or the type of fly fishing they wanted to do.
 It happens!

 Once you know the style of fly fishing that you want to do and the species that you want to fish for, you can go out and buy a suitable rod and reel with the appropriate line and all the terminal tackle.

 The must-have fly gear that you need to start fly fishing: